 The elections results have been announced and the BJP has gained majority to claim stake of the government, with former minister Manohar Parrikar back in the saddle.
 However, casinos continue to be the target for opposition parties and now, the Congress is accusing the BJP of utilizing ‘casino money’ in gaining backing from the independents.
-At least people who play poker in India have some form of respite following the results.
+At least people who play poker have some form of respite following the results.

 The recent release by the Indian Express states that Manohar Parrikar proved his majority with 22 seats, out of which the BJP had directly bagged 13 and the rest were claimed by supporting MLAs.